Award-winning biographer Frances Wilson returns to help you hone and perfect your work-in-progress.

 Taught online by Frances Wilson, the acclaimed author of biographies of Dorothy Wordsworth and Thomas de Quincey, this two-part series will offer in-depth advice about the development of voice, structure, characterisation, interpretation and style.

 Whether you are in the middle of the project or simply keen to find readers, all needs will be catered for.
 Although this workshop builds on the lessons of Frances’s earlier four-part masterclass series, it is not essential to have completed that course before taking this one.
 New participants are welcome.

-Each workshop will be two hours long, and the content will be provided by you, the writers.
-To help Frances prepare for the sessions, you will be asked to provide a description of your project, an example of your work in progress, and an account of what you are hoping to take away from the series.
+Each workshop will be one and a half hours long, and the content will be provided by you, the writers.
+To help Frances prepare for the sessions, you will be asked to provide a description of your project, an example of your work in progress, or an account of what you are hoping to take away from the series.

 This series is limited to 20 attendees and takes place on the afternoons of 11th and 18th February.
 Sessions run from 3pm to 4:30pm over ZOOM.